Sark: Oblivious Integrity Without Global State: Context

-Though originally applied to decentralization, this model can also be used to analyse integrity in distributed systems,\footnote{One might consider the heuristic that one is the protocol, and the other is the governance of the protocol.} since although there is no formal relationship between decentralization and immutability, the two can be analysed using the model.\footnote{Where decentralization is the output of dispersion of authority on the variables that make up the model's two topologies, and immutability is the output of the two topologies, as expressed on ledger state.}
+Though originally applied to decentralization, this model can be used to analyse integrity in distributed systems.\footnote{One might consider the heuristic that one is the protocol, and the other is the governance of the protocol.} Although there is no formal relationship between decentralization and immutability, both can be analysed using it.\footnote{Where decentralization is the output of dispersion of authority on the variables that make up the model's two topologies, and immutability is the output of the two topologies, as expressed on ledger state.}